teli203/quiz-app/README.md

-# quiz-app
-This is a 8 question quiz over multiple cloud provider services.
-It is not a graded quiz.
-At the end you will be provided with a fraction score Ex: 8/8 means you answered all the questions correctly.
-If you score less than 8 out of 8 then you got a question wrong and you may restart the quiz if you want a perfect score.
-You may play this quiz as many times as you like there is no limit on the restart.
-Thank You!
+Cloud Provider Quiz App
+Welcome to the Cloud Provider Quiz App!
+This quiz comprises eight questions covering various cloud provider services.
+It's designed for learning, not grading, so no pressure!
+At the end of the quiz, you'll receive a score in the form of a fraction, like 8/8, indicating the number of questions answered correctly.

+Should you score less than 8/8, don't worry!
+You can restart the quiz to improve your score.
+Feel free to play as many times as you like—there's no limit to restarts.
+Thank you for participating, and enjoy the quiz!